 What Are Flautas?

-A flauta, which actually means ‘flute’ in Spanish, is a small, rolled-up corn tortilla that includes a filling usually made with beef, chicken or pork that is stewed in tomato and onion.
+A flauta, which actually means ‘flute’ in Spanish, is a small, rolled-up flour tortilla that includes a filling usually made with beef, chicken or pork that is stewed in tomato and onion.

 After rolling, the flauta is fried in oil to give it a nice crispy exterior and seal in all the delicious juices from the filling.